m-bain/whisperX/README.md

 - Transcript words which do not contain characters in the alignment models dictionary e.g. "2014." or "£13.60" cannot be aligned and therefore are not given a timing.
 - Overlapping speech is not handled particularly well by whisper nor whisperx
-- Diarization is far from perfect (working on this with custom model v4 -- see contact me).
+- Diarization is far from perfect
 - Language specific wav2vec2 model is needed